New Convergence Analysis of GMRES with Weighted Norms, Preconditioning and Deflation, Leading to a New Deflation Space

 where $\bPi = \matid - \bR_0^\top (\bR_0 \bM \bR_0^\top)^{-1} \bR_0 \bM$ is the coarse projector (also known as a deflation operator) and the vectors in $\bR_0^\top$ span the coarse space (or deflation space).
 The particularity of GenEO is that the coarse vectors are constructed by solving the low frequency eigenmodes for a generalized eigenvalue problem in each subdomain.

-\paragraph{Deflation Operator.}
+\paragraph{Deflation Operator}

 We aim to illustrate the convergence result in Theorem~\ref{th:abscv}.
 Once $\bM$ and $\bN$ have been assembled by FreeFem++, they are imported into Octave.
 The generalized eigenvalue problem~\eqref{eq:gevpNM} (\textit{i.e.}, $\bN \bz^{(j)} = \lambda_{j} \bM \bz^{(j)}$) is partially solved by \textit{eigs}: the eigenpairs corresponding to the eigenvalues of largest magnitude are approximated.
-The eigenpairs are ordered in decreasing order of magnitude of $ \lambda_{j}$.
-Since our problem is real-valued, the eigenvectors can be grouped into complex conjugate pairs and we apply the strategy from Theorem~\ref{th:realZ} to obtain real-valued deflation operators.
-The Octave command is \texttt{ $\mathbf{Z}$ = [real($\mathbf{V}$(:,1:2:m)), imag($\mathbf{V}$(:,1:2:m))]}, where the columns of $\mathbf{V}$ are the sorted eigenvectors and $\text{m}$ is the (even) number of vectors that should form the deflation space.
-Finally, we set $\bY = \bH \bA \bZ$ and compute the deflation operators as in Definition~\ref{def:PDQD}.

 \begin{remark} When $\bH = \HDD$ is applied, the preconditioner already contains a deflation operator $\bPi$ which corresponds to a deflation space formed by eigenvectors of frequency less than a chosen $\tau'$ of well chosen eigenproblems in the subdomains.
 The presence of a deflation operator and deflation space in $\HDD$ does not interfere with the computation of a deflation space and deflation operator following the definition in Definition~\ref{def:Z}. \end{remark}